Amberlim/GodotDialogSystem/README.md

 ### More Support
-1. For a runthrough (of the original version), watch my video on youtube: https://www.youtube.com/watch?v=QCySgbADhEA&ab_channel=AmberLimShin%F0%9F%8D%A0

-2. Hop into Discord to share your project: https://discord.gg/AAcKmJz7Na
+Hop into the Amberlim's Discord to share your project: https://discord.gg/AAcKmJz7Na